remix-run/react-router/README.md

-We've been pulled a lot of directions with bleeding edge use-cases that nobody really has generic answers for: server rendering, code-splitting while avoiding waterfalls, anticipating streamed server rendering, loading data before rendering anything, etc. We unconciously tried to solve this stuff when all we really want to be doing is keeping rendered UI in sync with the url.
+We've been pulled a lot of directions with bleeding edge use-cases that nobody really has generic answers for: server rendering, code-splitting while avoiding waterfalls, anticipating streamed server rendering, loading data before rendering anything, etc. We unconsciously tried to solve this stuff when all we really want to be doing is keeping rendered UI in sync with the url.
 That's our scope of responsibility.